SerjMartin/Rock-Paper-Scissors/README.md

   - Scroll down until you see "GitHub Page" then under the source click on the dropdown and select "master branch".
   - The site will reload and you will see the link to your published page displayed under "GitHub Page" when the background of the lick changes to a green clour, it's mean that your site is published.

+### Cloning

+  If you wish to clone this repository you can follow the following steps below.
+   - Go to the Git Hub website and log in.
+   - Locate the [Repository](https://github.com/SerjMartin/Rock-Paper-Scissors) used for this project.
+   - Under the Repository's name locate the "Code" button.
+   - To clone the Repository use the HTTPS link.

 ## Media